kevinolega/callcentertrainingtips/_posts/2018-10-12-convergys-fail.md

 Next interview was the final, can I really do the work, what is my personal definition of customer service, what is my attitude.

-Apparently I passed the final interview.
+Apparently, I passed the final interview.

 The other

-I'm being scheduled for job offer.
+I'm being scheduled for a job offer.

 The recruitment manager was printing my contract.